The function cxHashMapCreate() creates a new map where both the map structure and the contained buckets are allocated by the specified allocator.

 put

 Store an element in the map.
 If an element is already stored, invoke the destructor functions on that element and replace it with the new element.
-Return non-zero when allocating memory fails.
+When the value pointer is NULL, only allocate memory without copying an existing value.
+Return CxMapEntry where the key is NULL when allocation fails.

 get